de-ci-phe-red-LABS/KnowThyBasis/README.md

 SMSE1E2_2_d_b1b2_k_l.v, SMSSE1E2_2_d_b1b2_k_l.v: The Verilog codes for the S-boxes with non-zero linear terms in conventional and special normal bases.
 (E1E2=23, 32; d=13,19,26,38,41,52)

-The file BestDesign contains the Verilog code for each SMS S-box with different choices of bases.
+The file BestDesign contains the best design of the Verilog code for each SMS S-box with different choices of bases.